Post-processing fieldmatched frames

 Example of a crossfade

-We can use vs-deinterlace’s fix_interlaced_fades and vinverse, respectively, to solve these two problems.¹ Here are two image comparisons which show the respective fixes: one, two.
-You can see that the vinverse fix is imperfect (there is ringing and other gunk on the eyebrow).
+We can use vs-deinterlace’s fix_interlaced_fades and vinverse, respectively, to solve these two common problems.¹ Here are two image comparisons which show the respective fixes: one, two.

 This guide will explain how to tell wobbly to apply these fixes to specific ranges of frames.